tatumio/doc/docs/rpc/evm-blockchains/flare-rpc-documentation/network-state/eth_getstorageat.md

 ### Overview

-`eth_getStorageAt` is an Flare JSON-RPC method that allows you to query the storage value of a contract at a given position.
+`eth_getStorageAt` is an JSON-RPC method that allows you to query the storage value of a contract at a given position.
 It can be used to inspect the internal state of a smart contract.
 This method is particularly useful for developers, auditors, and analysts who want to examine contract storage values for various purposes, such as debugging, verifying contract behavior, or analyzing data.

 ### Parameters